scala-steward/chief-of-state-1/readme.md

 with Protobuf.
 Under the hood, COS leverages [Akka](https://akka.io/) to scale out and guarantee performant, reliable persistence.

-Chief-of-state was built by Namely with the following principles:
+Chief-of-state was built with the following principles:

 * Wire format should be the same as persistence
 * Scaling should not require re-architecture